 - Creating a safer world for all throught encrypted images

 - Kalai plenary ponders possibilities of quantum computing

 Birkar took a very light-hearted approach to the entire incident, as he spoke to the packed auditorium at Riocentro.
 “I think I have broken the record for the quickest robbery of a medal,” he joked.
 Among the unexpected positive side effects of the robbery, he said, “now I’m much more famous than I would be,” referring to the international media interest in the story.
-“I think now the number of people who know about the Fields Medal is much more than last week,” he said, adding that the medal is just a “decoration,” and that his award was not taken away at any time.
+“I think now the number of people who know about the Fields Medal is much more than last week,” he said, adding that while his physical medal was taken, his award was never taken away from him.

 A sense of humor is a common trait of Kurdish people, said the former refugee, who was a toddler when the Iran/Iraq war broke out.
-Growing up in a Kurdish village right on the border between warring nations, he said where he lived was a regular target for air attacks, but luckily, there was never any land invasion.
-As it was a traditional village, they cultivated their own food and did not depend on the outside for supplies.
+Growing up in a Kurdish village on the border between warring nations, he said his village was a regular target for air attacks, but luckily, there was never any land invasion.
+A traditional village, families cultivated their own food and did not depend on the outside for supplies.
 “Survival is intertwined in Kurdish culture,” he said, “we have had so many difficulties in our history that it just helps you to survive.
 The sense of humor is amazing, even in the most difficult times.”

 In the scheme of things, the robbery of his medal is not important, he said.
 “I have seen much worse things in my life; this was like a joke for me compared to these things.
 If I were discouraged by such small things, I wouldn’t be here in the first place.”